speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

  done
 ```

-To find the best run, i.e. the run with the highest likelihood, or better the smallest difference between the maximum possible likelihood (`MaxObsLhood`) and the obtained likelihood (`MaxEstLhood`), we can check at the `.bestlhoods`.
-It will be a different run for each of you.
+To find the best run, i.e. the run with the highest likelihood, or better the smallest difference between the maximum possible likelihood (`MaxObsLhood`) and the obtained likelihood (`MaxEstLhood`), we can check the `.bestlhoods` files.

 ```shell
 cat run{1..5}/${PREFIX}/${PREFIX}.bestlhoods | grep -v MaxObsLhood | awk '{print NR,$8}' | sort -k 2